bberka/Modmail.NET/README.md

 - Caching user information that are interacting with the ticket system
 - Blacklist, blocking users from opening tickets
 - Getting feedback from user when ticket closed
+- Ticket type system, users can select ticket types to tell mods what the ticket is about

 # Multiple Servers Usage
 Before trying to use the bot on multiple servers you must now about the limitations;